Driving instructor training - FAQ's

-Unlike many other companies LDC insist you take sufficient time, away from the company, to make absolutely certain it is what you want to do before you sign any agreements or pay any money.
+No. Unlike many other companies LDC insist you take sufficient time, away from the company, to make absolutely certain it is what you want to do before you sign any agreements or pay any money.
 Those companies who have something to hide will always press you for a quick decision.
 A decision of this importance should at least be considered over a few weeks - not a few days - or indeed a few minutes if you are foolish enough to buy one of these online ADI courses.
 Although you have 14 days to cancel under the distance buying regulations online companies get you to waive this right in return for being able to login and start the online study straight away - then it is too late you have lost your money because you have started the course and no refunds are permitted!!
 Remember telephone sales people are good at selling as that is their job to get you to part with your money.
 Unfortunately thousands waste money every year buying such courses and this is the main reason why the national pass rates are so low.

-Those companies who offer a special deal just for today or just for this week or just for this month do so to get you to impulse buy before you can find out the truth about what they are really offering or how unfavourably it compares to other companies such as LDC.
-So don't be fooled, take your time and do your research and request everything in writing.
+Those companies who offer a limited special deal or phony, to good to be true, guarantees just do so to get you to impulse buy before you can find out the truth about what they are really offering or how unfavourable it compares to other companies such as LDC.
+So don't be fooled, take your time, do your research and request everything in writing.